12 Digital Marketing Strategies That Get Results

 Lead magnets can come in a variety of different forms, such as whitepapers, eBooks, webinars and slideshows.
 Consider the type of content that will be most useful to your audience.
 As we’ve said, that content needs to be irresistible, so there’s no point creating a webinar if you know that your target market doesn’t respond well to them.
 Don’t forget to factor in how your lead magnet will look; you want to make sure that it’s attractive and polished in order to draw attention.
 Executed well, lead magnets give you plenty of fuel to drive your remarketing efforts and, hopefully, generate conversions.

-We touched on Google My Business briefly when we discussed local SEO, but as a digital marketing strategy, it deserves its own mention.
+We touched on Google Business Profile (formerly Google My Business) briefly when we discussed local SEO, but as a digital marketing strategy, it deserves its own mention.
 Google My Business is an often overlooked way of getting your business noticed in Google’s search engine results.
 In short, they’re a business listing that will appear alongside search results using information about your business pulled from across the web.
 By creating a Google My Business profile, you’re able to update, manage and optimise your listing to drive interest and get you results.

 Personalise Your Marketing Messages